hellbox/srob-migration/content/reviews/with-a-single-step.md

 name = "With a single step"
 title = "With a single step"
-dek = "On the pleasures of walking marathon distances, listening to audio books, and exploring Neal Stephenson's novel about a space catastrophe." type = "Review"facebookauto = "We took Neal Stephenson's most recent novel on some long walks.
+dek = "On the pleasures of walking marathon distances, listening to audio books, and exploring Neal Stephenson's novel about a space catastrophe." type = "Review" facebookauto = "We took Neal Stephenson's most recent novel on some long walks.
 It taught us about the future." twitterauto = "We took Neal Stephenson's most recent novel on some long walks.
 It taught us about the future." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/seveneves-(audio).md", "books/seveneves.md"]